 In the following 'Layer 1' and 'Physical Layer' are assumed to be synonymous.

-Editor's Note: Definitions of eNB-CU and eNB-DU are FFS; it should be clarified to which logical nodes this interface connects; whether one or multiple interfaces are considered is FFS

 2 References

 The following documents contain provisions which, through reference in this text, constitute provisions of the present document.

 - References are either specific (identified by date of publication, edition number, version number, etc.) or non-specific.